CHendrick00/sp-nnlc-docker/README.md

   `docker exec -t nnlc bash -c rlog-rename`
 3. See the renamed files under `/data/rlogs/$VEHICLE/$DEVICE_ID`
 4. Optional.
 Delete the files under `/data/rlogs/$VEHICLE/$DEVICE_ID/data/media/0/realdata`

+### Reviewing Individual Route Rlogs
+When working with noisy data, it can be helpful to have a more granular way to review and filter what logs you want to include or exclude when generating a model.
+This feature allows for processing of rlogs per individual route, outputting the plots_torque/ directory and lat_accel_vs_torque plots for each route for manual review.

+**Instructions**
+1. Ensure rlog.zst files are present under `/data/rlogs/$VEHICLE/$DEVICE_ID` and named according to the required format: `[DEVICE_ID]_[ROUTE]--rlog.zst`
+2. Run the rlog processing and model generation script using docker exec:</br>
+  `docker exec -t nnlc bash -c nnlc-review`
+3. After all routes have finished processing, you can find the following plots for each route prefixed with the device ID and route name under `data/output/$VEHICLE/review` as below:
+    - `[DEVICE_ID]_[ROUTE_NAME]-plots_torque/*.png`
+    - `[DEVICE_ID]_[ROUTE_NAME]-lat_accel_vs_torque.png`

+**Notes:**
+- When reviewing individual route outputs, the strongest indicator of rlog quality is the number of Driver torque events (column 3) listed the lat_accel_vs_torque plot, the ratio of Driver events to LKA events (column 2), and the overall shape and distribution of the Driver events.
+Routes with a large ratio of driver to LKA events or a noisy pattern of driver events should be removed from the pool to reduce the amount of low quality data going into the model.

+### Post-Processing Cleanup
+When changing the pool of rlogs under `/data/rlogs`, you would normally also need to remember to clean up the rlogs and lat files present in the processing and review directories. `nnlc-clean` simplifies this by allowing for quick cleanup of the output directory.

+**Instructions**
+1. Run the processing and review cleanup script using docker exec:</br>
+  `docker exec -it nnlc bash -c nnlc-clean`
+2. You will be presented with a list of files that would be deleted followed by a (y/n) prompt for each of these options:
+    - `nnlc-process` lat files & processing and training outputs
+    - `nnlc-process` rlogs copied to the processing directory
+    - `nnlc-review` lat files & processing outputs
+    - `nnlc-review` rlogs copied to the review processing directory

+**Notes:**
+- There is intentionally no option to clean logs from the rlog download directory, as permanently deleting your entire `rlog-import` archive would rarely be desired and as such should be a deliberate action.

 ## Installation